very-good-science/data-hazards/README.md

 ## Contributors
 [//]: # (TODO: Add custom emoji key)
-We use the all-contributors specification to celebrate all contributors to this project.
+We use the all-contributors specification to celebrate all kinds of contributions to this project.
 [Emoji key here](https://allcontributors.org/docs/en/emoji-key)!

 If you'd like to join us as a contributor, check out our [contributor's guide](https://github.com/very-good-science/data-hazards/blob/main/CONTRIBUTING.md) for ways to get involved.